SteeltoeOSS/Documentation/api/v4/security/jwt-authentication.md

 }
 ```

-In the preceding example, if an incoming REST request is made to the `api/values` endpoint and the request does not contain a valid JWT bearer token with a `scope` claim equal to `testgroup`, the request is rejected.
+In the preceding example, if an incoming REST request is made to the `api/values` endpoint and the request does not contain a valid JWT bearer token with a `scope` claim equal to `sampleapi.read`, the request is rejected.

+### Cloud Foundry Single SignOn Service

+There are two services available on Cloud Foundry.
+We recommend you read the official documentation ([UAA Server](https://github.com/cloudfoundry/uaa) and [Single-Sign-on for VMware Tanzu](https://docs.vmware.com/en/Single-Sign-On-for-VMware-Tanzu-Application-Service/index.html)) or follow the instructions included in the [Steeltoe Security samples](https://github.com/SteeltoeOSS/Samples/blob/latest/Security/src/AuthClient/README.md) for more information.